My Approach to Helping

 I know how much struggling with a mental disorder can affect your life and the lives of those you love.
 You've probably been feeling discouraged and scared because you've not been able to find the help you need.
 And, maybe you're a Christian who has been told the lie that "Christians don't have mental disorders," which has begun to make you feel hopeless.
 I'm here to tell you that mental disorders can affect anyone-- including Christians, that there is hope and healing available for your struggle, and that you can have the abundant life Jesus intends for you to have!

 Hi.
 My name is Dr. Fortuchang.
 For the past 10 years I have been able to help multitudes of wonderful people, just like you, regain their hope, peace and joy despite their diagnosis.
-My treatment approach is somewhat unique, in that I enrich traditional psychiatric treatment with a Biblical foundation and a Christian framework.
+My treatment approach is somewhat unique-- I enrich traditional, evidence-based psychiatric treatment with Biblical principles on a Christian foundation.
 I am passionate about helping people uncover their inner conqueror and overcome the adversity.
 And, the icing on the cake is being able to help them use what they learned from that struggle to get them higher on the road to their life's purpose and calling.

-In addition to using medication management (only when needed), I use proven, evidence-based therapy techniques to help my patients get to the root of their problems.
+In addition to using medication management (when needed), I use proven, evidence-based therapy techniques to help my patients get to the root of their problems.
 This helps to equip them with the tools they need to successfully navigate the ups and downs of life.
 Please don't allow another day to go by without getting the help you deserve.
-Call me now.
+Your redemptive healing can begin now!

 More Info About My Practice

-As a Christian psychiatrist, I get the pleasure of including Biblical Scriptures and inviting Christ into the treatment process.
+As a Christian psychiatrist, I get the pleasure of including Biblical principles and inviting Christ into the treatment process.
 This is the manner in which God has called me practice psychiatry, and it has been immensely powerful and rewarding for me and my patients.
-In addition, though I'm a psychiatrist and believe in the role medication serves for many of my patients, I also believe in the power of prayer and psychotherapy.
-In fact, is use a holistic approach and address the mind, body, soul and spirit of my patients.
+In addition, though I'm a psychiatrist and believe in the role medication serves for the vast majority of my patients, I also believe in the power of prayer and the invaluable role of psychotherapy.
+In fact, I use a holistic approach to effectively address the mind, body, soul and spirit of my patients.
 I have found this to be very fruitful in getting to the root of the problems they face.

 What I Love about Being a Psychotherapist